mugilan-b/EMSimulator/README.md

 4) Write the values comma separated, in that order, no spaces or newlines anywhere.
 A default is provided.
 5) Launch EMSimulator.exe

 Hold the left mouse button and you can look up/down.
-Initially it will push you a bit so look around to recenter.
+Initially it will push you a bit so look around to recenter. <br>
-W/A/S/D to move around.
+W/A/S/D to move around. <br>
 If simulation is slow consider reducing load.

 # Changelog: